 Passed by Congress on June 4, 1919, and signed into law on August 26, 1920, the 19th Amendment guaranteed that the right of citizens to vote "shall not be denied or abridged by the United States or by any state on account of sex."

 This historic milestone took decades of community organizing and political prowess to achieve.
 And yet, the passage of the 19th Amendment marked progress, not victory, in allowing all women the right to vote.
 Many women were excluded from the protections of the 19th Amendment because of their race, cultural affiliation, class, inability to read and write, and other factors.

 In this way, the passage of the 19th amendment is only one chapter of a larger story still unfolding today.

 More than a Moment

 National parks across the country share stories of visionary women, trailblazers who dared to imagine a different future.
-As we commemorate the 100th anniversary of the 19th Amendment, it’s time to call on a new generation to recognize the breadth and depth of women’s roles in shaping America.
+As we commemorate the 100th anniversary of the 19th Amendment, we must help expand the stories and perspectives shared through national parks.

 Then, Now, and Beyond

 The National Park Foundation has launched a new fund to support projects and programs that help the National Park Service share a more comprehensive and inclusive American narrative that amplifies the voices of women whose vision, tenacity, and resilience moved them to climb mountains, take down barriers, protect the environment, and lead social movements.
 The initiative will increase awareness about the 19th Amendment’s centennial and raise funds for national parks and park programs that highlight stories of women who made history and continue to shape our future.